M-o-a-T/moat-kv/docs/source/command_line.rst

 auxiliary data as ``conv=NAME``.
 If no such entry is present, that user's data are not converted.

-.. option:: -v, --verbose

-   Be more verbose.
-The usual.

 .. option:: -c, --codec

    The codec to use on the given path.
 Use this option multiple times if